csegedi/Webshop_Application/README.md

 # Webshop MVC Application

 ## Short review:

-The application is a fictitious webshop, where cosmetic products are sold in various categories.
-The application has a database connection, the database tables are the following:
+The application is a fictitious webshop (Nefertiti Online Store) , where exotic cosmetic products are sold in various categories.
+It is also important to note, that this is a demo application about a simulation of typical webshop activities (product selecting, adding to cart, rating the product, customer tracking, management of the stock, etc).

 * users
 * products
 * categories